 When practicing this kick it is common to allow the kicking leg to move back and down until the original Sochin Dachi is reestablished.
 You can then perform the kick again on the same side.

 Focus on maintaining an upright posture throughout the kick, even if it results in a relatively low kick.
 Trying to kick too high initially will cause you great balance problems and may result in you falling in odd or unexpected ways.
 Do not practice this kick if there are any obstructions or obstacles on which you might accidentally land if you fall.

 The second difficulty people experience with this kick is getting the body to turn far enough around before the kick is delivered.
-You might wish to just practice the jump and spin portion of the kick until you feel comfortable doing that repeatedly.
+You might wish to just practice the jump and the spin portion of the kick until you feel comfortable doing that repeatedly.
 Try to notice and sense when your hip is in the proper location during each spin.
 Once that feels comfortable you can begin to introduce the kicking portion of the maneuver.

 This is another relatively difficult kick to master.
 This is usually simply called the 540 kick (Go Hyaku Yon Ju Geri in Japanese).
 You will see this kick quite often in the movies because it has dramatic visual elements that make it seem quite devastating to an opponent.
 The movies do not always accurately portray reality.

 This kick has a great many different varieties or methods of execution.
 It is commonly called a Tornado Kick, Inside Turning Kick, Gyro Crescent, or Crescent to Rear Double Crescent kick, depending partly on the system in which it is practiced and the delivery method employed.
 Common to all these versions is that you will spin a full 540 degrees and jump as part of the delivery mechanism for the kick.